MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-office-cloud-policy-service.md

 - Version 1808 of Office 365 ProPlus, Project Online Desktop Client, and Visio Online Plan 2 is available in Monthly Channel, Semi-Annual Channel (Targeted), and Semi-Annual Channel.
 For Office 365 ProPlus release information, see [Update history for Office 365 ProPlus](https://docs.microsoft.com/officeupdates/update-history-office365-proplus-by-date).
 - A policy configuration can’t be applied to other commercial versions of Office that use Click-to-Run, such as Office 365 Business, Office Professional Plus 2019, or Office Standard 2016.

-## Troubleshooting [add]
+## Troubleshooting tips

-If the expected policies are not being applied, try the following:
+If the expected policies haven't been correctly applied to a user's device, try the following:

-- Make sure the user that is signed into Office 365 ProPlus, has activated it, and has a valid license
+- Make sure the user is signed into Office 365 ProPlus, has activated it, and has a valid license.
+- Make sure the user is part of the appropriate security group.
-- Check which security groups the user is a member of and verify the priority of the policies in OCPS.
+- Check the priority of the policy configurations in OCPS.
 If the user is in multiple security groups that have policy configurations assigned to them, then the priority of the policy configurations determines which policies take effect.
-- Check if the user signed in after someone who also had policies signed out during the same Windows session.
+- In some cases, policies might not be applied correctly if two users with different policies sign into Office 365 on the same device and during the same Windows session.